Andrew-Infinite/Object_Tracking/README.md

 The algorithm basically works like this:
     yolo detection + frame_diff detection -> nms filter -> template matching to find tag -> object tracking with DeepSORT

+It was only able to run about 10fps during template matching, and 3.5fps during DeepSORT tracking.